 Workspaces can be created successfully through this integration if there are not required variables.
 When required variables are involved, the error occurs.

 The solution to this is to unselect the “queue all runs” option in SNOW, allowing the workspace to be created without automatically triggering a first run.
-A second action can then be added to the workflow in SNOW to trigger a run on the workspace.
-Separating the workflow into two actions allows the workspace to be fully created and the variables added before the first run is triggered, resolving the race condition.
+A second action can then be added to the flow in SNOW to trigger a run on the workspace.
+Separating the flow into two actions allows the workspace to be fully created and the variables added before the first run is triggered, resolving the race condition error.